 Selling printed TAFF reports is a traditional fundraising activity.
 Many past examples, finished and partial, can be found on (or linked from) this site.
 Some TAFF winners find the task daunting, and feel they can help the fund better by other routes; some have been distracted by real-life problems or fannish controversy leading them to spend the bulk of their administrative efforts on TAFF damage limitation.
 Nevertheless a record of a TAFF trip is a good thing, a piece of fannish timebinding, and there are added financial incentives:

 SCIFI, the Californian convention-running body, still donates a generous $500.00 to TAFF on publication of each collected trip report, if it appears within five years of the trip.
-Additionally, there's a reduced SCIFI incentive of $100.00 for tardier reports.
 The five-year limit was announced by the late Bruce Pelz of SCIFI, in Ansible 147, October 1999: "SCIFI has revised its policy of paying a bounty for published Fan Fund reports.
 As of 1 Jan 2000 it will pay $500 for trip reports published within 5 years, $100 for reports published beyond 5 years."
+The $100 for late reports has since been withdrawn: the current SCIFI offer is detailed, along with the definition of a qualifying report, at http://www.scifiinc.org/grants/.

 The fan history organization FANAC offers a further $500.00 donation for reports published within five years (originally $100.00; increased to $250.00 in 2006 and to the present level in 2007; all anouncements made by Joe Siclari), and $250 for those appearing after this period of grace.
 The FANAC bounty also applies to other international fan funds like DUFF and GUFF.
 Spread the word.